theblackzekrom-coder/Mediaarr/README.md

 # Mediaarr

-A self-hosted media manager built to replace the entire arr stack — Sonarr, Radarr, and Bazarr — in a single app.
+A self-hosted media manager built by Claude to replace the entire arr stack — Sonarr, Radarr, and Bazarr — in a single app.

 Mediaarr was built out of a real frustration: managing a home media server remotely, from work, meant juggling three separate apps with three separate UIs, three separate configs, and three separate points of failure.
 Mediaarr collapses all of that into one install, one interface, and one config file.